 With more and more of us looking to gain more space in our homes, you may be considering moving or extending your home.
 There are lots of ways to gain more space in your current property including loft conversions, garage conversions, building an extension or adding a conservatory or glass room extension.
 One of the biggest questions you might have is about the cost of these options.
 Adding a conservatory, orangery or glass extension can be much quicker, easier, and depending on requirements, can be more cost-effective too.
 But how much does a conservatory cost?

-Unfortunately, it’s not easy to give a price list as there are so many variables that effect the final investment for adding a glass room.
+Unfortunately, it’s not easy to give a price list as there are so many variables that affect the final investment for adding a glass room.
 The cost depends on your space requirements as well as the style and finish that you want.
-There are some companies that offer ‘off the shelf’ options, and while these may be cheaper the quality is unlikely to be as good and they will not take into consideration your individual requirements.
+There are some companies that offer ‘off the shelf options, and while these may be cheaper the quality is unlikely to be as good and they will not take into consideration your individual requirements.
 You also won’t have the customisation freedom and options that you would get from a bespoke conservatory company.
-Often these lower prices are only for the structure and don’t include the groundwork and build costs, so in reality the costs could be much higher, it’s important to be clear on exactly what is being offered for the price.
+Often these lower prices are only for the structure and don’t include the groundwork and build costs, so in reality, the costs could be much higher, it’s important to be clear on exactly what is being offered for the price.

 A good quality bespoke conservatory generally starts around the £20,000 mark for a uPVC which includes the whole build and materials.

 Things you need to consider when planning a conservatory extension and deciding on a budget are:

 - Preparation work: demolition of the existing structure, specialist groundwork and preparation

 - Extension type: conservatory, orangery, glass box, glass extension

 - Style and configuration: Lean-to, gable-ended, Edwardian, Victorian, L shape, P shape, square, chapel roof, lantern roof, flat roof, tiled roof etc. or a mixture of styles and shapes.